 Details Made by some of the first people to settle and farm in the British Isles.
 Mortlake bowls like this would have been used by these Neolithic settlers to cook and store food.
 The curved bottom allows the pot to sit comfortably in the embers of an open fire.

-Made in the Peterborough Impressed Ware style, the early potters used cord or bone to stamp decoration into the surface of the pot, in this case a bird bone has been used.
+Made in the Peterborough Impressed Ware style, the early potters used cord or bone to stamp decoration into the surface of the pot, in this case a bird bone and cord has been used.
 This form of decorative technique creates a distinctive, and, aesthetically pleasing vessel which is as beautiful to handle as it is to look at.

 This Mortlake Bowl is based on examples excavated in the greater Stonehenge landscape, most notably at Wilsford Down, but this type of vessel is found in many areas of the UK.
 This is one of the earliest types of pottery to be made in Britain, dating back to 3500 BCE